lejlamuratovic/Shell-Implementation-with-C/README.md

 ## Outline
 1. Custom prompt

-2. The Space Shell can perform the following commands:
+2. The Space Shell can perform all built-in commands, but it also calls the custom implementations of the following commands:
 - *grep*
 - *df*
 - *wc* with flags: